xerodotc/vi.satou.ch/index.md

 ### Other stuffs

-Sometime, I do piano covers and music compositions.
-Those stuffs are on [SoundCloud](https://soundcloud.com/xerodotc).
+Sometime, I do piano covers which are available for listening on [SoundCloud](https://soundcloud.com/xerodotc).
 I play [BanG Dream!
 GBP](https://bandori.party/user/xerodotc/), [osu!](https://osu.ppy.sh/u/xerodotc)
 and some games on [Steam](https://steamcommunity.com/id/xerodotc/).